minicomp/wax_tasks/README.md

     directory: artists
     layout: author-info-page
 ```
 4. If generating a Lunrjs search index, add Lunr Params to `_config.yaml`.
-(NOTE: your data MUST have a unique `id` field and a `title` field to display in the search results.
-Permalinks to items MUST follow the pattern `permalink`/`id`).
+(NOTE: your data MUST have a unique `pid` field and a `title` field to display in the search results.
 ```bash
 # Lunr Search Params (for wax:lunr)
 lunr: